- Installation

 R CMD check

-does function parsing.- `funspotr’s current approach is slow
+does function parsing. funspotr’s current approach is comparatively slow and uses imperfect heuristics.

 - Does not identify infix operators, e.g.